MileHacker Logo

 • St. John's Cruise Port: This port (Heritage Quay & Redcliffe Quay) serves large international cruise ships.

-• Cruise passengers are typically cleared by the ship's manifest; individual immigration checks are usually not needed for brief visits.
+• Cruise passengers are typically cleared by the ship's manifest; individual customs and immigration are usually not needed for brief visits.

-• Taxis are readily available directly at Heritage Quay and Redcliffe Quay.
+• Taxis are readily is available straight from at Heritage Quay and Redcliffe Quay.
 Public buses are a short walk away.

 No River Transport